Just some fun doing direction field guided reaction diffusion with OpenCl.

 But now back to the missing feature list.
 Before we start, it’s important to note that there are mainly two different kinds of curves in Houdini.
 On one hand we have Nurbs and Bezier curves which are basically polynomial curves parameterized by a function.
 On the other hand we have polygonal curves which are usually just points connected by straight lines.
 If we like, we could call the two types smooth and discrete curves.

 Curvature is fairly easy to calculate if we understand what it actually means in the context of curves.
 Basically it tells us how fast a curve is changing direction when we travel along it.
 In more mathematical terms, it’s the magnitude of acceleration.
 So far so good but what exactly does this mean?
 Well, acceleration is the second derivative, or in other words, the normal of the curve.
-The first derivative is slope and this is nothing more than just the tangent.
+The first derivative is velocity or slope and this is nothing more than just the tangent.
 So, if we want to compute curvature it comes down to implementing the following three simple steps:

 A nice side effect of this procedure is that we can easily compute a local frame since we already have tangent and normal.
 We just need to compute the cross product of these two known vectors and we’ll get the third vector and hence an orthogonal local frame on our curve.
 To get the osculating circle at a given point, like it’s possible in Grasshopper, we need to calculate the radius which is just the inverse of curvature.